It’s hard for me to respond quickly, but I’m the master of peeling back the layers of an idea until I understand it completely.

 - Are entertained by staring at our feet and daydreaming

 Trust me, if you knew what was going on in our heads, you’d get it.
-So let’s take a look at what’s going on in that mind of ours.
+So let’s take a look at the science behind those minds of ours.

 Introverts Respond Differently to Rewards

-According to research, there’s a key difference between the way extroverts and introverts process rewards.
-Rewards are things like social attention, social status, money, and even food.
-When you get promoted at work or eat a delicious meal, you’re gaining a reward.
+According to research, there’s a difference between the way extroverts and introverts process rewards.
+Rewards are things like attention, social status, money, and even food.
+When you earn a good grade, get a promotion at work, or eat a yummy meal, you feel rewarded.

-Introverts care about earning money, eating, and having relationships, too.
-The difference is, compared to extroverts, introverts are less energized by the possibilities for rewards around them.
-In fact, they may find levels of stimulation that are rewarding and energizing for extroverts to be simply tiring or annoying.
-Think: a big party with lots of people, a loud rock concert, or a crowded bar.
-If you’re an introvert, you may be able to put up with these environments for a time.
-You may even have fun while you’re there.
-But after a while, you want to head home where it’s calmer and quieter.
+Sure, introverts care about earning money, eating, and having relationships, too.
+The difference is, compared to extroverts, introverts are less energized by the possibility of reward.
+In fact, they frequently find levels of stimulation that are rewarding for extroverts to be exhausting and annoying.
+For example: a big party with lots of people, a loud rock concert, or a crowded bar.
+If you’re an introvert, you might be capable of putting up with these environments for a while.
+You may even have fun.
+But soon enough, by definition, you’ll want to head home where it’s calm and quiet.

-Why do introverts care less about the things that excite extroverts?
-It was to do with a neurotransmitter found in the brain called dopamine.
+Why do introverts care less about the things that excite extroverts so much?
+It has to do with a neurotransmitter called dopamine.
 Dopamine plays a role in the brain’s pleasure and reward centers.
-It enables us to notice rewards and take action to move toward them.
-It also reduces the “cost of effort” of obtaining something.
+It enables us to notice rewards and take action to get them.
+It also reduces our cost of effort.

-The way my brain processes rewards is why an introvert can be the life of the library study group but have a hard time being the life of the party.
-My first year of college was really hard for me until I began to honor who I am instead of trying to be what I am not.
-That’s the big secret, dear introverts: you can have a fantastic social life just by being you.
+The way my brain processes rewards is why I can be the life of the library study group but have a hard time being the life of the party.
+My first year of college was hard until I began honoring who I am as an introvert instead of trying to be what I am not.
+That’s the big secret, dear quiet ones: You can have a fantastic life just by being you.

 Instead of forcing yourself to participate in large group activities, give yourself permission to meet in small groups.
-Join a club that attracts other introverts, and play to your strengths when you’re interacting with extroverts.
-Maybe you can’t pop out a funny quip every couple of minutes, but chances are you can stop the show with one hilarious comment that captures the nature of the entire conversation or classroom lecture.
+Join a club that attracts other introverts and play to your strengths when you’re interacting with extroverts.
+Maybe you can’t pop out a funny quip every few minutes, but chances are you can stop the show with one hilarious comment that captures the nature of the entire conversation or the recent classroom lecture.

-Don’t look at being an introvert as a drawback because it’s not.
-It just has a different set of strengths and weaknesses than being an extrovert.
-Accept who you are and you will find that everything becomes easier.
+Don’t look at being an introvert as a drawback — because it’s not.
+Your personality has a different set of strengths and weaknesses.
+Embrace who you are, and you will find that everything becomes easier.